uipath-certification/uipath-certification.github.io/_posts/2021-01-01-article-submission-checklist.md

 ## More items on the article checklist

-- [x]  Grammar and speel checked in MS Word
+- [x]  &nbsp; Grammar and speel checked in MS Word

-- [x]  Use one H1 heard, a few H2s and H3s.
+- [x]  &nbsp; Use one H1 heard, a few H2s and H3s.
 Always in order

-- [x]  Link to two or three internal rpacertified.com pages on good keywords
+- [x]  &nbsp; Link to two or three internal rpacertified.com pages on good keywords

-- [x]  Include an external link to an authority (but not a direct competitor)
+- [x]  &nbsp; Include an external link to an authority (but not a direct competitor)

-- [x]  Never link on the keyword phrase.
+- [x]  &nbsp; Never link on the keyword phrase.
 (Do you know why?)

-- [x]  Write a quick tweet that describes the article and tweet it!
+- [x]  &nbsp; Write a quick tweet that describes the article and tweet it!

-- [x]  Don't use a title that already exists on the site.
+- [x]  &nbsp; Don't use a title that already exists on the site.
 Keep the content unique!

-- [x] Re-read the article before submission.
+- [x]  &nbsp; Re-read the article before submission.
 Better yet?
 Have someone else proof it

-- [x]  Can you include a video from Potemcan's YouTube channel?
+- [x]  &nbsp; Can you include a video from Potemcan's YouTube channel?

-- [x] Use keywords on alt tags in images
+- [x]  &nbsp; Use keywords on alt tags in images

 ### Winning at the SEO Game